dps923/winter2020/graded-work/assign3.md

 Let's get started.

+##### Placeholder

 First, get a *small* image (from the web) that will be used as a placeholder.
 Its size should be between 100 and 200 pixels wide and tall.
 Save it in the asset catalog.

+The purpose of the placeholder is to display something, and quickly.

 Next, test your work - in the table view cell building code, set the cell's image to the placeholder image, and then run the app (on the simulator or on a device).
+(Also, for best visual results, set the image view's content mode to aspect fill.)

+##### Photo cache

 Next, prepare the photo cache.
 Swift has a `Dictionary` type that is ideally suited for this purpose.
 * Learn about it in the [language guide](https://docs.swift.org/swift-book/LanguageGuide/CollectionTypes.html#ID113)